mengbinhao/jack-note/docs/my/english intro.md

 The TPS automated project is to build for testing the target desktop application, this target application is used to make a treatment plan for a patient.

 Do you know about TPS?
-The basic process of how to use it is
+The basic process of how the software work is

 1. Import standard DICOM images
 2. Contour some volumes, which means pinpoint where the tumour is located, and pinpoint some key organs